Empress Of: 2022–2024: Save Me and For Your Consideration

-2025–present: Blasting Through the Speakers
+2025–present: Dream House

-At the beginning of 2025, Rodriguez was directly impacted by the Southern California wildfires that took place in January, following the loss of her maternal family home in the natural disaster, which would ultimately displace her mother, as well over 150,000 residents in the Greater Los Angeles area and San Diego County.
+At the beginning of 2025, Rodriguez was directly impacted by the Southern California wildfires that took place in January, following the loss of her maternal family home in the natural disaster, which ultimately displaced her mother, as well over 150,000 residents in the Greater Los Angeles area and San Diego County.

-On May 8, 2025, Rodriguez was revealed as one of the opening acts for the North American leg of New Zealand musical artist, Lorde on her upcoming Ultrasound World Tour, which commenced through the fall of 2025, in support of her fourth studio album, Virgin.
-Alongside with Rodriguez, the tour's remaining support acts include, Blood Orange, The Japanese House, Nilufer Yanya, Chanel Beads, Jim-E Stack, and Oklou.
+On May 8, 2025, Rodriguez was revealed as one of the opening acts for the North American leg of New Zealand musical artist, Lorde on her Ultrasound World Tour, which commenced through the fall of 2025, in support of her fourth studio album, Virgin.
+Alongside with Rodriguez, the tour's remaining support acts included, Blood Orange, The Japanese House, Nilufer Yanya, Chanel Beads, Jim-E Stack, and Oklou.
 A few days following the tour announcement, "Tomas", a single by Mexican singer/songwriter, Girl Ultra featuring Rodriguez and produced by Canadian musical duo, Chromeo would be released, May 13, 2025, via Big Dada.
+The single would later appear on Girl Ultra and Chromeo's collaborative album, RRRomeo scheduled for release on October 9, 2026.

 A week prior to her first appearance on the Ultrasound tour, Rodriguez would drop the single, "Blasting Through the Speakers"; co-written and produced by American songwriter, Mike Sabath on October 2, 2025.

+Several months later, another single "Dream House"; co-written by Warpaint drummer Stella Mozgawa and produced by Canadian musician Cecile Believe would arrive on March 27, 2026.
+On June 26, 2026, Dream House was revealed as the title of her fifth studio album, alongside the release of the second single, "Wild Storm".

+Although initially presumed to be the album's lead single, "Blasting Through the Speakers" was ultimately left off the final track listing and considered a standalone release.
+Released on September 18, 2026 via Major Arcana and Giant Music, Dream House features guest appearances by Believe, Dev Hynes and Rodriguez's mother, Reyna Dubon, with the former featured on the album's third single, “SYW” released August 7, 2026.
+The fourth single, "HandsOn" would follow a few weeks later on August 28, 2026, before concluding the project's release cycle with Hynes' collaboration, "Blue Light" (the fifth and final single) a day prior of the album's release on September 17, 2026.